 Twenty years ago, the idea of working for yourself was more a last resort, and the inclination of the unemployable.
-In the last few years however, there's more cachet attached to being an “entrepreneur”, “being your own boss”.
-This is apparently applicable for people of all ages.
+In the last few years however, there's more cachet attached to being an “entrepreneur”—being your own boss.
 More patterns—and more examples of this breed—have emerged of people who have all the right qualities, and find success as a self-employed personalities.

+Artists are in the oldest class of “entrepreneurs.”
+The custom nature of an artist's work process guarantees that there is no one-size-fits-all formula to a career.
+Materials and media change, ideas are exhausted, new routines are developed and processes updated to build a set of work practices that ensure that the artist can do more of the same next year.
 A series of trial-and-error projects for making and selling things eventually becomes the way to conduct business.
-And a lifestyle comes from it.
-When I think of how impressive it is when done right, I'm hard-pressed to think of another profession that brings so much care to advancing cultural work, while simultaneously helping an artist to be their authentic self.
+A lifestyle comes from it.
+It's hard to think of another profession that brings so much engagement and care to advancing cultural work, while simultaneously helping an individual be their authentic self.

 Are you comfortable being your own boss?

-Do you have a sense of purpose in making your art?
+Do you have a sense of purpose with your art?

 Are you adaptable?

-Working as an artist means managing a significantly higher cognitive burden than the typical corporate worker, and about as much (if not more than) a typical entrepreneur.
-Unlike a typical worker, you are not expected to be a specialist.
+Working as an artist means managing a significantly higher cognitive burden than the typical corporate worker, and about as much a typical entrepreneur.
+Unlike someone in corporate culture, you are not expected to be a specialist.
 You have to juggle making art—which has its own separate and expansive cognitive load —with doing the administrative, legal, and promotional activities for your galleries, networks and career.

 Are you prepared to go the distance?

-Addressing some of these questions with honesty might help trace Wisdom's moving target, and any artist with sufficient humility and perseverance can only increase the probability of encountering it—and living to tell the tale.
+Addressing some of these questions with honesty is a good starting point, and an artist with sufficient humility and perseverance will increase the probability of success in making a career in the arts.